Interview with author David Loux

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.

 Q2.
-What were the key challenges you faced while writing your book “Bloodline”?
+What were the key challenges you faced while writing your book The Power of Balance?

 Q3.
 What books or authors have most influenced your own writing?

 Q5.
-What inspired you to write the book ‘Bloodline’?
+What inspired you to write The Power of Balance?

 Q6.
-How long did it take you to write your book ‘Bloodline’?
+How long did it take you to write your book The Power of Balance?

 Q7.
 On what platforms can readers buy your books?